#AD Top Online Web Development & Programming Courses | Udemy

 </div>Code language: HTML, XML (xml)

-You can easily add more steps here by including extra <li> elements as required.
-As we’re building the progress bar in such a way it will remain responsive and functional.
-We’ll also need some buttons to control the progress through the steps as follows:
+You can easily add more steps here by including extra <li> elements as required as we’ll be building the progress bar in such a way that it will remain responsive and functional.
+We’ll also require some buttons to control the progress through each of the steps as follows:

 <button id="progress-prev" class="btn" disabled>Prev</button>